FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Randomness.md

 When acting upon the resulting random numbers, it is important to keep the following scenario in mind.

-Suppose we have a simple game contract that you can send funds to, and with a probability of half, you will receive double the funds back.
+Suppose we have a simple game contract that you can send funds to, and with a probability of `P=0.5` (or, 50% chance), you will receive double the funds back.

 ```solidity